 Through the Communications Coordinator, the Chancery is responsible for sharing the important work of the Diocese with the Catholic community, media, and other partners by living our faith through effective communication.

-Publishes the Diocesan Messenger magazine, the Annual Report, and manages all aspects of the Diocesan website, social media, and media communications.
+Manages all aspects of the Diocesan website, social media, and media communications.

 Our Event Protocol documentation provides the means to evaluate and approve, where appropriate, visiting lecturers to the Diocese.